SIMBa: System Identification Methods leveraging Backpropagation: Numerical experiments

-The resulting normalized errors are presented in Fig.~\ref{fig:structure}, where the plot has been generated as in Section~\ref{sec:res random}, and the bottom figure is a zoomed-in version for better visualization of the differences between the various instances of SIMBa.
-The knowledge incorporated in each SIMBa instance is encoded in their name, where ``$X$'' or ``$mX$'' indicates that the true matrix $X$ or its true sparsity pattern was given through \texttt{\{X\}\_init} or \texttt{mask\_\{X\}}, respectively.\footnote{When the true matrix $X$ is given to SIMBa, \texttt{learn\_\{X\}} is set to \texttt{False}, so that it is not modified during learning.} For example, \textit{SIMBa\_DCmB} represents instances of SIMBa with knowledge of $C$, $D$, and the sparsity pattern of $B$.
+The resulting normalized errors on the testing data are presented in Fig.~\ref{fig:structure}, where the plots have been generated as in Section~\ref{sec:res random}, and the bottom figure is a zoomed-in version for better visualization of the differences between the various instances of SIMBa.
+The \old{knowledge}known system properties incorporated in each SIMBa or MATLAB instance is encoded in square brackets in their name, where ``$X$'' or ``$m_X$'' indicates that the true matrix $X$ or its true sparsity pattern was given through \texttt{\{X\}\_init} or \texttt{mask\_\{X\}}, respectively.\footnote{When the true matrix $X$ is given to SIMBa, \texttt{learn\_\{X\}} is set to \texttt{False}, so that it is not modified during learning.} For example, \textit{[$m_BCD$]} represents instances with knowledge of $C$, $D$, and the sparsity pattern of $B$.
 In practice, this could correspond to a system where $D\equiv 0$ and we know which states are measured (i.e., $C$ is known) and which inputs act on which states but not their exact impact (i.e., the sparsity pattern of $B$ is known).
 This is encoded in SIMBa by setting \texttt{learn\_C=learn\_D=False}, passing the known matrices $C$ and $D$ as \texttt{C\_init} and \texttt{D\_init}, respectively, and defining \texttt{mask\_B} to be the true known sparsity pattern of $B$.

-Since prior knowledge cannot be enforced in any traditional method, they are only directly comparable with the vanilla system-agnostic \textit{SIMBa}.
+\old{Since prior knowledge cannot be enforced in any traditional method, they are only directly comparable with the vanilla system-agnostic \textit{SIMBa}.
 As expected, similar conclusions as in Section~\ref{sec:res random} and in~\cite{ecc} can be drawn from the top plot of Fig.~\ref{fig:structure}, with a clear edge of \textit{SIMBa} over other stable SI methods and only PARSIM-K achieving comparable performance.
 Indeed, traditional stable SI methods lead to relatively poor performance, never coming closer than $20\%$ off the best performance and incurring costs over $1.5$--$1.75\times$ higher than the best one half of the time.
-Furthermore, as shown in the bottom plot, PARSIM-K achieved a median gap to the best performance of around $10\%$, which is worse than most informed SIMBa instances despite not guaranteeing stability.
+Furthermore, as shown in the bottom plot, PARSIM-K achieved a median gap to the best performance of around $10\%$, which is worse than most informed SIMBa instances despite not guaranteeing stability.}